This post may contain affiliate links. Please read our disclosure policy.

 - Lemon juice

-You’ll notice that I decided against coating these buffalo cauliflower bites in breadcrumbs or all-purpose flour.
-By skipping the breadcrumbs you can enjoy even more of these healthy buffalo cauliflower bites, guilt-free!
+Note: I decided not to coat these buffalo cauliflower bites in breadcrumbs or all-purpose flour.
+By skipping the breadcrumbs, you can enjoy even more of these healthy buffalo cauliflower bites guilt-free!
 They’re also much easier to make this way (and I’m all about easy recipes!)

 How to Make Buffalo Cauliflower

-- Preheat the oven and line a large baking sheet.
+- Preheat the oven to 425°F; line a baking sheet with parchment.

 Ingredients